Q: Where is the Sweet Pea office?

 Q: What is not permitted at the Festival?

-A: No alcohol (outside of the Beer & Wine Garden), pets, smoking, weapons, unauthorized vendors, vehicles.
+A: No alcohol (outside of the Beer & Wine Garden), pets, smoking, weapons, unauthorized vendors, vehicles, or bikes (bike valet located near library parking lot).

 Q: Am I allowed to use Sweet Pea’s name or logo in my advertising?